mingxin0607/kafka-ui/Report3.md

 ```

 ### 2.2 Analysis of Original Coverage
 Original Report is under folder "jacoco-reports/report-20240217".
-The following table is an overview of the test coverage on the project.
+The following table is an overview of the test coverage of the project.

 | Element | Missed Instructions | Cov. | Missed Branches | Cov. | Missed Cxty | Missed Lines | Missed Methods | Missed Classes |
 |---------|---------------------|------|-----------------|------|-------------|--------------|----------------|----------------|